pfdubois/BridgeBidding/source/MajorOpenings.rst

 Two Over One Game Force
 ~~~~~~~~~~~~~~~~~~~~~~~

+If you are:

-If you are *not a passed hand*, and there is *no interference*, and
+* not a passed hand*, and
+* there is no interference, and
-your partner opened a *suit other than clubs*, then...
+* your partner opened a *suit other than clubs*, then...

 OK, wait, before I tell you, that was the hard part.
 When you start
 playing 2/1 you are going to be getting mixed up because you apply these